jasikpark/jasik-xyz/content/portfolio/_index.md

 {{< figure >}}
 {{< iframe-with-chrome src="kinlu.com.png" src-iphone="kinlu.com.iphone.png" is-image=true alt="Kinlu homepage" >}}
 {{% figcaption %}}
-Worked with a team of designers and copy editors to take a website design from wireframe to production Wordpress site.
+Worked with a team of designers and copy editors to take a website design from wireframe to production WordPress site.
 I added copy text and implemented page designs from the client's designers.
 {{% /figcaption %}}
 {{< /figure >}}